 First and foremost, let’s address an important issue of the technical matter.
 By choosing between virtual and augmented reality, the potential user is, in fact choosing between different devices and features, which means that the final decision should depend on the needs he or she has.
 That is the key information that applies to all types of immersive gear.

-What kind of innovative solutions does augmented reality offer?
+What innovative solutions does AR offer?

 For example – if you’re looking for something that will be accessible and very easy to use, as well as much more economically friendly for your business budged – AR seems like a good choice.
 After all, it is made mostly for mobile devices, like smartphones or tablets, which nowadays can scan and read the space in real-time mode with gyroscope and cameras.